 The following school-sponsored dance schedule has been approved by the A.S.B.
-Leadership Class for the 2013-2014 school year:
+Leadership Class for the upcoming school year:

-October 26th A.S.B.
-Leadership - Homecoming

-January 25th Junior Class - Winter Formal
+October 11th A.S.B.
+Leadership - Homecoming Junior Class - Winter Formal January 24th

-April 26th Senior Class - Prom - California Science Center, Los Angeles
+April 18th Senior Class - Prom - Riverside Municipal Auditorium, Riverside

 Each of these dances, except the Prom (seniors only), is open to all currently enrolled Hesperia High School students in good standing.
 A current Hesperia High School Student I.D.
 Card and approved dance application form (Prom only) is necessary to purchase a ticket.
 Discount prices are available to A.S.B. cardholders.
-Guest tickets are available at the-discretion of school administration with properly completed guest passes signed by an administrator for approval prior to purchasing tickets.
+Guest tickets are available at the discretion of school administration with properly completed guest passes signed by an administrator for approval prior to purchasing tickets.
 All tickets are presale and non-transferable.
 Please refer to the extra-curricular activities policy for dances.
 All students suspended after purchasing a ticket are not eligible for a refund.